-Participants are selected and grouped into weeks through an online application process.
-This serves much like a workshop level test with a few main differences.
+Participants are selected and placed into a specific week through an online application process.
+This serves much like a level test at a traditional workshop with a few main differences.
 First, the selection process has to be done months in advance and therefore online, without the benefit of having all candidates in the same room.
 Second, building successful small groups for this kind of environment requires balancing a much wider range of considerations, including interests and personalities, in addition to overall level.

 Ideal candidates are simply those who, through a combination of their dancing and attitude, inspire others to want to participate with them in the same week (both on and off the dance floor).
 General traits the panel of judges look for include self-awareness, self-motivation, and the ability to cooperate and treat others respectfully.
 Beyond these basic traits there is no required personality type–candidates may be more introverted, extroverted, analytical, creative, etc.

-Applying is free and includes a range of questions about an applicant’s background and interests along with the opportunity to submit sample video.
-Just like during a level test, dancing in the video does not have to be flashy or impressive and is used simply to observe core mechanics and overall quality of motion.
-(Many applicants film themselves at a social dance or in their living room and upload it privately, or one may use non-choreographed contest/exhibition footage.)
-While not strictly required, submitted video can often be a determining factor in the evaluation process and is strongly recommended for anyone below masters level.
+Applying is free and includes a range of questions about an applicant’s background and interests along with a request for sample video.
+Just like in a level test, dancing in the video does not have to be flashy or impressive and is used simply to observe core mechanics and overall quality of motion.
+(Many applicants film themselves in their living room or at a social dance, or one may use non-choreographed contest/exhibition footage.)
+While not absolutely required, submitted video can often be a determining factor in the evaluation process and is strongly recommended for anyone below masters level.

 Finally, it is important to understand that The Experiment receives many more qualified applications than can be accommodated in a single year.
 This means that not being accepted does not necessarily indicate or imply an applicant is unqualified.
 Often, applicants must be turned away simply due to the sheer number and distribution of applications for a given year (including relative levels, lead-follow balance, spectrum of interests, etc).
 Over time, both through the addition of weeks and as dancers naturally progress through the scene, The Experiment continues to offer new dancers the chance to participate while keeping the same intimate format.